This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 It’s next to impossible to find the right words to describe the raw beauty of the scenery on Nea Kameni Island.
 Walking around this lunar landscape made entirely of volcanic ash is a surreal experience to remember.

-You can get to Santorini’s volcano on a boat tour from the New Port of Santorini (Athinios).
 Once there, there’s an uphill path that leads to Crater Georgios at the top.
 Make sure you enjoy the scenery at every step because it’s one-of-a-kind.

 Powered by GetYourGuide